For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Sentiment analysis is the process of identifying and extracting subjective information from text, such as opinions, appraisals, emotions, or attitudes.
 It is a powerful tool that can be used in a variety of applications, including marketing.

-In marketing, sentiment analysis can be used to:
+In marketing, mood analysis can be used to:

 • Understand customer sentiment towards a product, service, or brand.